-- (a) The Bargaining Committee shall be appointed by the Union and shall consist of up to three (3) members of the union bargaining unit.
-The Union Bargaining Committee shall consist of (whenever possible) one (1) member from each area (Public Works and Administration) as well as the Chairperson of the bargaining unit, and a union staff representative. - (b) The Union shall have the right at any time to have the assistance of members of the staff of the Union when negotiating with the Employer.
+- (a) The Bargaining Committee shall be appointed by the Union and shall consist of up to three (3)-members of the union bargaining unit and a union staff representative. - (b) The Union shall have the right at any time to have the assistance of members of the staff of the Union when negotiating with the Employer.